-Within five school business days after receiving the Complaint Manager's report, the Special Education Director shall mail his or her written decision to the Complainant and the accused by registered mail, return receipt requested, and/or personal delivery as well as to the Complaint Manager.
+Within five school business days after receiving the Complaint Manager's report, the Special Education Director shall provide his or her written decision to the Complainant and the accused as well as to the Complaint Manager.
 All decisions shall be based upon the preponderance of evidence standard.